conlabai/wootbot/README.md

 ## Introduction

 Simple Agent Bot is a FastAPI based application integrated with Chatwoot.
-Upon receiving a new message, the bot sends a greeting, after receiving second message answers with a notification about transferring the conversation to a human agent, changes the dialogue status in Chatwoot to 'Open'.
+Upon receiving a new message, the bot sends a greeting, after receiving second message answers with a notification about transferring the conversation to a human agent and change the dialogue status in Chatwoot to 'Open'.

 ## Adding WootBot to Chatwoot Docker Stack